CodeYourFuture/CYF-PD/content/blocks/difficult-workplace-conversations/readme.md

       *Tip for the facilitator*: ensure everyone is invited to talk, especially the quiet ones.
 If possible, get 2-3 people to answer each question.
 Make sure to control the time spent on each question to limit it to 5 minutes each and ensure the whole discussion does not exceed 30 minutes.
   - name: Preparing for a potentially conflicting situation at work
-    time: 35
+    time: 30
     goal: To practice difficult conversations by role-playing through different scenarios.
     content: >-
       Introduce the exercise and read the scenario (5 min)

+      Pair up and choose a scenario (5 min)

-      Work in pairs.
-Use one of the below scenarios where you need to have a difficult conversation.
+      Use one of the below scenarios (per pair) where you need to have a difficult conversation.
 If you finish your first scenario and still have time, choose another one.

       1. You are a developer in a team, and a very important project has been presented; however, you have not been assigned to it.
 The person working on this project is a peer who you think isn’t as competent as you.
 You want to question that decision with your manager.